IBM/operator-collection-sdk/content/docs/operator-collection-sdk-vscode-extension/troubleshooting.md

 ---
-weight: 400
+weight: 2600
-title: "Troubleshooting"
+title: "Troubleshooting" # <!-- omit from toc -->
 description: "Common errors and known issues."
 icon: "troubleshoot"
 date: "2024-01-19T16:15:21-08:00"
 lastmod: "2024-01-19T16:15:21-08:00"
 draft: false
-toc: false
+toc: true
+---

+## SSL Certificates
 ---
 If you experience issues with `urlopen error [SSL: CERTIFICATE_VERIFY_FAILED]`, or similar issues, you may need to install and use SSL Certificates before running this extension.

 To install SSL Certificates in Python, you can install the [`certifi`](https://pypi.org/project/certifi/) package via `pip`: